Eliot-Roxbergh/static_analysis/README.md

 Unique
   [High] advent2021/3/3.c:77 //Comparison of narrow type with wide type in loop condition [High] advent2021/3/3.c:43
+  //afaik comparison is usually ok but in certain loop expressions there's the possibility of infinite loop (even if the smaller variable is promoted).
   //Interesting that this was not discovered by GCC -Wsign-compare, or by clang-tidy.

 Detected by other tools